gianniprocida/kafka-based-compensation-processing-system/README.md

 ```

-To summarize, the application consists of six pods: three dedicated to the Kafka cluster, one allocated for the FastAPI web server, one multi-container pod housing the consumers, and one designated for handling client HTTP requests.
+To summarize, the application consists of six pods: three dedicated to the Kafka cluster, one allocated for the FastAPI web server, one multi-container pod housing the consumers, and one designated for sending client HTTP requests.
 This approach embodies a component-based architecture, where individual components are tasked with distinct functions.